 This prototype attracted an investment of around $300,000 from Horizons Ventures, the private technology investment company of Hong Kong billionaire Li Ka-shing – also a backer of Facebook, Siri and Spotify.

 Interestingly, the investment arrived on Nick’s 16th birthday, making him one of the youngest people ever to attract venture capital funding.

 With other backers including celebrity actor Ashton Kutcher and multimedia artist Yoko Ono, Summly subsequently sold to Yahoo in March 2013 for a reported $30 million.

 A passion for digital, but not your typical entrepreneur

 Stephen Fry has never pretended to be a businessman.
-Spreadsheets and Powerpoint presentations make him "want to scream"; "gouge out his eyes and stab his ears".
+Spreadsheets and PowerPoint presentations make him "want to scream".

 Ranked #44 in the 2008 Telegraph's list "the 100 most powerful people in British culture" Stephen Fry has always been keen to invest and support the development of British technology businesses, making investment into Tickkle in the same month Summly sold - and in 2016 he quietly co-founded a startup that bills itself as a "Pinterest for education".